Scientific Understanding of Consciousness

 Blood Oxygen Level Dependent signal in fMRI studies.

-(meaning the pons and medulla): tegmentum, locus coeruleus, raphe nuclei, pendulo-pontine nuclei, all involved in neuromodulator production; (http://biosistemica.org/basal_ganglia.htm)
+Pons and medulla include the tegmentum, locus coeruleus, raphe nuclei, pendulo-pontine nuclei, all involved in neuromodulator production; (http://biosistemica.org/basal_ganglia.htm)

 Broca’s area